top of page

 Brief, only one minute long.

 3. But it doesn't stop there.
-With each passing year, more and more of our inputs are renewable such as wind, solar, hydro, and other tech being developed.
-As these non-carbon inputs to electricity generation increase then the greener that EV charging becomes.
+With each passing year, more and more of our inputs are renewable, such as wind, solar, hydro, and other tech being developed.
+As these non-carbon inputs to electricity generation increase, then the greener that EV charging becomes.

-e.g. For 2023, approx. 22% of the inputs to electricity generation were renewable.
+e.g., For 2023, approx. 22% of the inputs to electricity generation were renewable.
 If you include nuclear, which isn't renewable but still emits no carbon at the point of generation, then non-carbon inputs reach 40%.
 So, even today, 40% of the electricity used to charge an EV came from not burning fossil fuels.
 As that number rises, the better it gets.

 And yes, we need to expand the grid to handle all this promised EV charging in the coming years.
 Not just for EV charging but also for new homes, businesses, and data centers (a biggie).
 And we're doing exactly that.
 Grid expansion projects have been and are ongoing as I write this.
-It'll take time but we're getting there, day by day.
+It'll take time, but we're getting there, day by day.
 Is expansion happening fast enough?
 Probably not.
 But that's mostly a planning and policy problem, not a defect in the technology.

 Even if "being green" doesn't interest you (but, really, why wouldn't it?), I believe I've made a good economic and performance case for owning an EV aside from any "pesky" environmental reasons.
 Just the savings and convenience alone of charging at home and not buying gasoline (that killer app) should be convincing.

 I mean, I ask you, who the hell wants to spend four figures per year on gasoline?
-Who wouldn't be excited to cut that to zero?

 Environmentally speaking, the best time to mitigate our carbon profligate ways was 100 years ago.
-The second best time is right now.
+The second-best time is right now.

 EV Prices Are Falling

 For existing EV owners, that means more depreciation and less resale value.
-Some anti-EV naysayers consider this a bad thing.
-But most early EV adopters know this and aren't particularly bothered.
+Some anti-EV naysayers tout this as a reason not to own an EV.
+But most early EV buyers know this and aren't particularly bothered.
 It's like any new tech.
-Expensive at first but then costs come down as they gain widespread appeal.
-You might want to thank those early adopters for taking that plunge, bringing costs downward for everyone else.
-My EV is worth half what I paid because I paid the early adopter "penalty".
-But I plan to keep it for probably 8-10 years so it doesn't matter.
+Expensive at first, but then costs come down as they gain widespread appeal.

 You can google "ev battery capacity over time" (no quotes) and see many articles.
 But the upshot is that degradation is of tiny to no consequence.
 It's certainly not a reason to avoid buying an EV new or used.
+And unlike ICEVs, the battery modules in an EV can be examined using software that reports on their status.
+You can't do that with a gasoline engine or transmission unless you tear them apart, at which point you'd rebuild them.

 Politically Divisive

 I guess no well-rounded discussion of EVs would be complete without at least mentioning the elephant in the room.
-Somehow, EVs, of all things, have become politically divisive.
+Somehow EVs, of all things, have become politically divisive.

 Some examples...